decyjphr-org/workflow-script-injection/README.md

 ```
 const comment="${{ github.event.comment.body }}"
 ```
-This provides an opportunity for an attacker to exploit the workflow with an issue comment `octocat";console.log('WTF!!!');`.
+This provides an opportunity for an attacker to exploit the workflow with an issue comment `octocat";console.log('WTF!!!');//`.
 Using this title, the script looks like the following...
 ```
-const comment="octocat";console.log('WTF!!!');
+const comment="octocat";console.log('WTF!!!');//"
 ```

 Let's create a new issue comment with this body and see what happens.
-We observe that the workflow runs the command `console.log('WTF!!!');`!
+We observe that the workflow runs the command `console.log('WTF!!!');//`!